Articulation/Phonology with Toca Boca World

-Here’s my tutorial on how I use Toca Life World for articulation.
+Here’s my tutorial on how I use Toca Boca World for articulation.
 This also gives you ideas of how long it takes me to go from recording these videos to publishing them!

 Note: Yes, I skip the phrase level.
 I’ve yet to find a patient who’s unable to produce a target sound at the sentence level after mastering it at the word level.
 For younger children I’ll use shorter sentences, but I haven’t had a patient who needed the phrase level instead.